 Demio maxes out at 500 attendees, though.
 Look elsewhere if you’re expecting a huge audience.

 ClickMeeting is another platform ideal for those new to hosting webinars.

-Like Demio, it’s based in your browser so there’s no need to download any additional software.
+Like Demio, it’s based in your browser so there’s no need to download any additional software, making it an extremely accessible online webinar platform.
 Also like Demio, you can copy features and settings from previous webinars to apply to future ones.

 You can customize the layout of each webinar to suit your brand and create waiting rooms for anyone who arrives to the webinar early.
 In the waiting rooms, you can put information about the event or presenters for attendees to look at while they wait.

 ClickMeeting also features a mobile app where you can schedule, invite, stream, and record your webinars.

 There are more than 140,000 people who use ClickMeeting in over 100 countries.
 The software hosted over 600,000 events in 2018.